itspangler/geospatial-humanities-s2025/src/labs/lab01/assessing-the-terrain.md

 ## 3. Understanding your interface

-The ArcGIS Pro interface is pretty complex and it will take you a while to wrap your head around.
+The ArcGIS Pro interface is pretty complex.
+It could take you a while to wrap your head around it.
 Here's the basic idea:

 <ol class="circle-list">
   <li><b>Project tab:</b> Provides access to application settings and other configurable properties</li>